Orlando Magic: Amway Arena

-Amway Center
+Kia Center

-The team's current home arena, the Amway Center, officially opened on October 1, 2010.
+The team's current home arena, Kia Center (formerly Amway Center), officially opened on October 1, 2010.
 The Orlando Magic hosted their first preseason game at Amway Center on October 10 against the New Orleans Hornets.
-The 2010–11 regular-season home opener was on October 28 against the Washington Wizards, and the Magic won both games.
+The 2010–11 regular season home opener was on October 28 against the Washington Wizards, and the Magic won both games.
 In 2012, the Amway Center hosted the All-Star Weekend.

 At the time it opened, the new Amway Center was home to the largest Jumbotron in the NBA.
 The arena also features approximately 2100 ft of digital ribbon boards, and outside the building a 46 ft by 53 ft video display is visible to motorists traveling on Interstate 4.

+On December 20, 2023, Amway Center was formally renamed Kia Center in partnership with Kia America.

-The Amway Center is also the home of the minor league hockey team, Orlando Solar Bears and the Orlando Predators of the National Arena League (NAL).
+Kia Center is also the home of the minor league hockey team, Orlando Solar Bears and the Orlando Predators of the National Arena League (NAL).